DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/CONFIGURATION/Parameters.md

 Smart Send also includes an extension hook to enable a customer to create an extension class to attach a document handling attached file from another source, for example Purchase/Sales order lines.
 Refer to the Smart Send [technical guide](../TECHNICAL-GUIDE/Technical-guide.md).

 ### Sending User
-Sending user feature allows you add the sending user , i.e. the current logged on user (User options>Sender email see Figure 9.
+The sending user feature allows you to add the sending user, i.e. the current logged-on user (User options>Sender email see Figure 9.
 User options – Sender email) as an additional recipient, as either a To: Cc: or Bcc recipient.
 If the messages are sent in batch this will be based on the user that has set the batch process.

 |  **Field**  | **Description** |
 |:---|:---|